 If you really want to get students interested in your program, travel!
 Many successful marching bands have trips built into the yearly schedule.
 Apply for the Macy’s Holiday Parade in NYC or the Virginia International Tattoo.
 Plan a magical performance in Disney or an overseas adventure in London.
 There are SO MANY ways to incentivize your students with opportunities to explore the world.

 As you work to build a successful band program, remember it’s a marathon and not a sprint.
-It takes time, energy and a lot of creativity.
-These are just a few ideas to get you started- click below for more!
+It takes time, energy, and a lot of creativity.
+These ideas will get you started but there are more resources below!

 Why Kaleidoscope Adventures?